Smart Coupons

 As activation grows

 At small scale this is manageable.
-At multi‑market scale, coordination becomes necessary.
+Even within a single retailer or national market, early structural alignment reduces later expansion friction.
+As scale increases across multiple markets, coordination becomes necessary.
 Increasingly, campaigns also span multiple competing retailers within a single national market, creating additional coordination complexity.

-The issue is not activation performance — it is structural misalignment beneath activation.
+The issue is not campaign performance.
+It is structural misalignment beneath execution.
 Operational friction typically appears first at execution level.
 As campaign volume and geographic scale increase, reconciliation inconsistency and cross‑market opacity can escalate into financial and governance complexity.

 The Solution